Continuous Manufacturing/Production

 Summary

-Continuous production manufactures large quantities of products with few variations, relying on high levels of standardization of processes, procedures, tools, and equipment.
+Continuous production manufactures large quantities of products with few variations, relying on standardized processes, procedures, tools, and equipment.

 Related Content